 - 3.2.2 The economy is constantly changing, and its needs may well differ during the plan period.
-However based on predictions of the likely changes to the local workforce (by looking at how the population is ageing and likely in and out-migration), and the type of sectors that may grow, it is possible to predict future demand. - 3.2.3 Economic forecasts indicate that, to achieve any economic growth, an additional 16,100 full time equivalent jobs will need to be planned for in the period up to 2031.
+However based on predictions of the likely changes to the local workforce (by looking at how the population is ageing and likely in and out-migration), and the type of sectors that may grow, it is possible to predict make some forecasts about future demand. - 3.2.3 Economic forecasts prepared alongside the review of objectively assessed housing needs suggest that around 13,000 additional jobs could be generated in the period up to 2031.
+There is, however, a large degree of uncertainty over such a long time period and it is possible that the level of new homes being provided may support more jobs or that the economy grows faster than expected.
+It is also possible that the economy will grow at a slower rate.
+Nevertheless, planning for this number of additional jobs should help to turn around the recent trend of decling job numbers in the plan area and to support job growth associated with greater in-migration.
+Accomodating some of these jobs will require land to be allocated and the plan sets a requirement of 60.3ha of employment land across the plan area.
+This represents 43.6ha in West Dorset and 16.7ha in Weymouth and Portland. indicate that, to achieve any economic growth, an additional 16,100 full time equivalent jobs will need to be planned for in the period up to 2031.
 To achieve this growth, the plan should ensure that there is 60.3ha of employment land that could come forward across the plan area for offices, light industrial, general industrial, storage and warehousing (covered by the B use classes).
-This allows for forecast demand, likely vacancies / churn and a degree of market choice, and may therefore exceed the actual (gross) amount of employment land delivered in the plan period.
+The amount of employment land allocated in this plan exceeds the requirements likely to result from the most recent forecasts, but This allows for forecast demand, likely vacancies / churn and a degree of market choice, and may therefore exceed the actual (gross) amount of employment land delivered in the plan period.

-HOUSING DEMAND
+HOUSING NEEDS DEMAND